xinzhan/core-services.en/help/interface/faq.md

 Provisioning in the Experience Cloud means:

-* Your users can begin logging in to the [!DNL Experience Cloud] and linking solutions.
+* Your users can begin logging in to the [!DNL Experience Cloud] and linking applications.
 * They can begin to use the features available through the Experience Cloud, such as People.
-* You can become prepared to retire your solution-specific login process.
+* You can become prepared to retire your application-specific login process.
-* You can retain access control to solutions.
+* You can retain access control to applications.

 ## How do I manage users and product profiles?